fsarcosacn/Oracle-GoldenGate-docker-images/OracleGoldenGate/23/README.md

 ---

-## Licensing and Disclaimer
+## Licensing and Usage Notes

+All scripts, Dockerfiles, and build automation files provided in this repository are released under the **Universal Permissive License (UPL), Version 1.0**, unless otherwise noted.

+This repository **does not contain Oracle GoldenGate binaries**.

+To build or run Oracle GoldenGate, whether inside or outside a container, you must:

-Oracle GoldenGate is a licensed Oracle product.
+- Download the Oracle GoldenGate software separately from Oracle

-This repository provides build automation only.
+- Accept the applicable Oracle Technology Network (OTN) license
-You are responsible for complying with Oracle licensing and support policies.
+- Ensure you comply with Oracle licensing and support policies

+Oracle GoldenGate is a proprietary Oracle product.
+Use of this repository does **not** grant any rights to Oracle software.

-This is **not an official Oracle repository**.
+This project is **not affiliated with, endorsed by, or supported by Oracle**.
-Oficial repo is here: https://github.com/oracle/docker-images/tree/main/OracleGoldenGate/23#build-an-oracle-goldengate-container-image

 ---